uyuni-project/uyuni-rfc/accepted/00000-hub-reporting.md

   Only columns which are available on both sides will be synchronized.
 Columns available only on the Hub will stay empty.
 Columns only available on the Uyuni Server will not be exported.

+Implementing this as a taskomatic QueueJob could be an option.
+The Queue Job is started and collect a list of candidates.
+A number of parallel workers can be specified to connect to every single server instance.

 # Drawbacks